berbix/berbix-react/README.md

 The above will render an iframe inlined in your app.

+### Displaying the Berbix Verify Flow in a model

-If you'd like to render the Berbix Verify Flow as a modal instead, set the `showInModal` bool prop, and pass a function to handle closure of the modal using `onCloseModal` props.
+If you'd like to render the Berbix Verify Flow as a modal, set the `showInModal` bool prop, and pass a function to handle closure of the modal using `onCloseModal` props.

+For the modal to be rendered properly, you might need to either include the `BerbixVerify` component at the root node of the DOM, or use a [React Portal](https://reactjs.org/docs/portals.html) to correctly position it within the DOM.

 ### PropTypes